Torri04/Live-Chat-Backend/README.md

-# SignalR Live Chat with ASP.NET Core API
+# SignalR Live Chat Backend with .NET Core API

 This project is a live chat application using SignalR with an ASP.NET Core API backend.
 It allows users to send and receive messages in real-time, providing a seamless and interactive chat experience.